-Interlude renders one tasteful line in the Claude Code status bar while the agent works.
-Useful by default — your own content.
-Paid by opt-in — one clearly-labelled dev-tool line.
-When it shows, most of the money is yours.
+Interlude renders one tasteful line in the Claude Code status bar while the agent works — a clearly-labelled sponsored dev-tool line, on from the first install, and most of the money is yours.
+Want your own content instead?
+Switch to useful mode anytime.

 No bundle patching, no telemetry creep, no surprises.
 Interlude installs through the one documented setting Claude Code gives you — and earns only when a line is genuinely on screen.